ddedic/node-service-template/README.md

 - `NODE_ENV` : Environment in which server is executed, ('dev'|undefined)
 - `DEBUG`: Name of debugging logger

+On _Windows_, environment variable is set with `set NODE_ENV=dev`, while on Linux and OSX it's set with  `NODE_ENV=dev`.
+To address this problem, we're using `cross-env` library in package.json, where environment variables are set.

 ## Editor configuration and linting